 ctual Property . d any intellectual property be g enerated out of this Program or related research

 activities (such n as patents, copyrights, and tr rade secrets), Placement Site agrees that the

 be controlled by Institution policies which are corporated into this Agreement.

-24.0 Entire Agreement: Modification
+24.0 Entire Agreement; Modification.

-This A 24.0 Entire Agreement; Modification .
-This Agreement contains all the terms between the parties and may be amended on
+This A greement contains all the term s between the parties and may be amended only in

 writing signed by both parties.

 rized representative(s) of Placement Site and of

 Institution exe cute this Agreement on this day of, 20

 INSTITUTION l: PLACEMENT SITE:

 (Full Legal Na me of Institution) (Full Legal Name of Placement Site)

 By: ture) By: (signature)

 (signa ture) (signature)

-/ in with a d 10 0 00 0 0 (printed property)
+/ ra usina ta d 10 0 00 0 0 (printed property)

 (printe ed name) (printed name)

 (title) (title)

 Distribution: 1 copy for Institution (uuo)

 1 copy for Placement Site